webability-go/xcore/v2/README.md

 - XDatasetTS added to the manual
 - XLanguage is now thread safe
 - XTemplate: Error corrected in string() function (was saying XLanguage)
+- Each cache entry is now able to manage its own TLL if set.
+New function SetTTL(id, duration)

 v2.0.4 - 2020-04-13
 -----------------------